richardcavell/text_mode_megademo/Sounds/Readme.txt

 https://commons.wikimedia.org/wiki/File:Modelm.ogg
 by Cpuwhiz13

-RJFC Presents Text Mode Demo was created by this website: https://speechsynthesis.online/
+RJFC Presents Text Mode Megademo was created by this website: https://speechsynthesis.online/
 The voice is "Ryan"